WebAssembly/gc/proposals/gc/waml/README.md

 ```
 Notes:

-* The shorthand `exp` form without `do` is only allowed at the beginning of the program or after a semicolon.
+* The shorthand `exp` form without `'do'` is only allowed at the beginning of the program or after a semicolon.

 * An `assert` failure is indicated by executing an `unreachable` instruction in Wasm and thereby trapping.